aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/file-protection/verify-password-of-encrypted-excel-and-ods-files/_index.md

 type: docs
 weight: 10
 url: /javascript-cpp/verify-password-of-encrypted-excel-and-ods-files/
-description: Verify the password of encrypted Excel (xlsx, xlsb, xls, xlsm) and Open Office (ODS) files using Aspose.Cells for JavaScript via C++.
+description: Verify the password of encrypted Excel (xlsx, xlsb, xls, xlsm) and OpenOffice (ODS) files using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}
-If Excel (xlsx, xlsb, xls, xlsm) and Open Office (ODS) files are locked with a password, Aspose supports simple password verification without parsing specific data of the files.
+If Excel (xlsx, xlsb, xls, xlsm) and OpenOffice (ODS) files are locked with a password, Aspose supports simple password verification without parsing specific data of the files.
 {{% /alert %}}

 ## **Verify the password of the encrypted file**

 To verify the password of the encrypted file, Aspose.Cells for JavaScript via C++ provides the [**FileFormatUtil.verifyPassword(Uint8Array, string)**](https://reference.aspose.com/cells/javascript-cpp/fileformatutil/#verifyPassword-uint8array-string-) method.
-This method accepts two parameters, the file stream and the password that needs to be verified.
+This method accepts two parameters: a file stream and the password that needs to be verified.
 The following code snippet demonstrates the use of the [**FileFormatUtil.verifyPassword(Uint8Array, string)**](https://reference.aspose.com/cells/javascript-cpp/fileformatutil/#verifyPassword-uint8array-string-) method to verify whether the provided password is valid or not.

 ```html